Analytics helping those at risk

 Over nine months, Accenture designed the architecture and infrastructure to support a comprehensive population health initiative, helping Catholic Health Initiatives:

-Advance the information management governance for the overall program by expanding information management to integrate components such as data, analytics, reporting and data-integration architecture.
+Expanding information management for the overall program to integrate components such as data, analytics, reporting and data-integration architecture.